 As noted in Chapter 2 under Alternative 1, there would be SUA established several miles to the southwest of the main runways at Andersen AFB (refer to Figure 2.3-10).
-The firing range training for the 50 caliber machine guns require the establishment of a RA or SUA from the surface to 3,000 ft (914 m) AGL.
+The firing range training for the .50 caliber machine guns require the establishment of a Restricted Area (or SUA) from the surface to 3,000 ft (914 m) AGL.
 This would be located at either the Alternative A or B site for the Machine Gun Range on the east coast of Guam.
-The RA or SUA would overlie the proposed safety danger zone that would also extend overwater.
+The Restricted Area (or SUA) would overlie the proposed safety danger zone that would also extend overwater.
 Existing air traffic control procedures would continue with no change.
-Hazardous training activities are communicated to military, commercial and general aviation aircraft by NOTAMs, published by the FAA.
-NOTAMs and return of SUA for FAA control when not in use for military activities would take place.
+Hazardous air training activities are communicated to commercial airlines and general aviation by NOTAMs, published by the FAA.
+NOTAMs and return of SUA to civilian FAA control when not in use for military activities would take place.
 Overall impacts to existing airspace structure, including IFR and VFR terminal operations, and VFR operations, routes and flyways are currently under review.
-It is anticipated that proposed R-7202 would have minimal impact on public use on airports or IFR enroute operations.
-The offshore area involved with live-fire effects is already regulated, and safety measures will be in place to resolve conflicts with inadvertent transit of watercraft.
+It is anticipated that proposed R-7202 would have minimal impact on public use and/or charted private airports or IFR enroute operations.
+The offshore area involved with live fire effects is already regulated, and safety measures will be in place to resolve conflicts with inadvertent transit of watercraft.
 As such, no significant impacts to offshore use are anticipated.
 There would be no additional impacts on the FAA's capabilities, no expected decrease in aviation safety, and no adverse effect on commercial or general aviation activities.
-Published approaches and departures for A. P. Won Pat Guam IAP would require re-design by the FAA for the proposed SUA.

 None of the locations for firing training would impact airspace at Andersen AFB.
 Arrival and departures for Andersen AFB would not be impacted nor would any changes be needed.
-The RA or SUA would be active only during real time use of the firing range.
+The Restricted Area (or SUA) would be active only during real time use of the firing range.

-Under the proposed action there would be no change to enroute airways or IFR procedures.
-There would also be no restrictions on access to and from the airfield available for public use.
-The proposed RA or SUA associated with the proposed firing ranges under Alternative A would fall beyond the current Class D airspace surrounding the airport and there would be no changes to existing airspace.
-Under Alternative B, the RA or SUA would fall partially within the existing airport Class D airspace.
-Under this alternative, current Class D airspace would have to be re-designed to exclude the proposed RA.
-Initial Approach Procedures for RW 24 and RW 06 and published departures from Runway 6 (RW 06) would have to be re-designed by the FAA.
-Current flight operations at A. P. Won Pat IAP use RW 24 approximately 18 days a year based on weather/wind conditions.
+Under this alternative there would be no change to enroute airways or IFR procedures.
+There would also be no restrictions on access to and no effect on the use of the airport or airfield available for public use, nor would there be any effect on airport or airfield arrival and departure traffic.
+The Restricted Area (or SUA) would be in effect only when the firing range was in use.
+The Restricted Area (or SUA) associated with the proposed firing ranges under Alternative A would fall beyond the current Class D airspace surrounding the airport and there would be no changes to existing airspace.
+Under Alternative B, the Restricted Area (or SUA) would fall partially within the existing airport Class D airspace.
+Under this alternative, current Class D airspace would have to be modified to exclude the proposed Restricted Area.
+Under both alternatives, departures from Runway 6 (RW 06) would have to be modified to ensure that departing aircraft would be above 3,000 feet AGL or execute a right turn after departure.
+This would not cause any significant adverse impacts on general aviation air traffic since aircraft departures, arrivals, and traffic patterns would not change.
 Operations would continue to be subject to air traffic control clearances and instructions.
-Hazardous air training activities would continue to be communicated to commercial airlines and general aviation by NOTAMs, published by the FAA.
-There would be no impacts on the FAA's capabilities, no expected decrease in aviation safety, and no adverse effect on commercial or general aviation activities.
-With FAA approval of the proposed SUA and re-design of published arrival and departure routes, there would be no significant impacts.
+Hazardous air training activities are communicated to commercial airlines and general aviation by NOTAMs, published by the FAA.
+There would be minimal impacts on the FAA's capabilities, no expected decrease in aviation safety, and no adverse effect on commercial or general aviation activities.
+No significant impacts are anticipated.